Heron triangles with two rational medians and Somos-5 sequences: Introduction

 \begin{thm} Every rational point $(\theta,\phi)$ on the genus one curve ${\cal C}_4$ given by (\ref{curvec}), with $0<\theta<1$, $0<\phi<1$, $2\theta+\phi>1$ corresponds to a Heron triangle with two rational medians. \end{thm}

-In subsequent work \cite{symm}, they considered the full set of discrete symmetries of the problem in terms of the parameters $a,b,c,k,\ell$, including sign changes e.g.\ $a\to -a$, $b\to -b$, etc.\,, as well as allowed permutations, such as the reflection symmetry $a\leftrightarrow b$, $k\leftrightarrow \ell$ (equivalent to changing the orientation of the triangle), and showed that under the action of this group on the pairs $(\theta,\phi)$, they found points on a total of eight isomorphic curves ${\cal C}_{1-8}$ corresponding to triangles in the main sequence; yet the four sporadic triangles, labelled with asterisks in Tables 1 and 2, do not give points on these curves.
-More recent work on this problem has consisted of proving that all of the Heron triangles in the main sequence, corresponding to rational points on one of these eight curves, have exactly two rational medians, so none of them are perfect \cite{br3, ismail1, ismail2}.
+In subsequent work \cite{symm}, they considered the full set of discrete symmetries of the problem in terms of the parameters $a,b,c,k,\ell$, including sign changes e.g.\ $a\to -a$, $b\to -b$, etc.\,, as well as allowed permutations, such as the reflection symmetry $a\leftrightarrow b$, $k\leftrightarrow \ell$ (equivalent to changing the orientation of the triangle), and showed that, under the action of this group on the pairs $(\theta,\phi)$, they obtained points on a total of eight isomorphic curves ${\cal C}_{1-8}$ corresponding to triangles in the main sequence; yet the four sporadic triangles, labelled with asterisks in Tables 1 and 2, do not give points on these curves, and we do not know if there are formulae analogous to (\ref{schubs5a}) and (\ref{schubs5b}) for these sporadic cases.
+More recent work on this problem has consisted of proving that all of the Heron triangles in the main sequence, corresponding to rational points on one of these eight curves, have exactly two rational medians, so none of them are perfect triangles \cite{br3, ismail1, ismail2}.
 However, until now, many of Buchholz and Rathbun's original observations about this sequence have lacked an explanation.

 In considering this problem afresh, we observed an elegant factorization pattern for the semiperimeter $s$, the quantities $s-a$, $s-b$, $s-c$, which we refer to as the reduced lengths, and hence also for the area $\Delta$ of the triangles in the main sequence (see Table \ref{tab:table4}), and we found that they could be written in terms of the two Somos-5 sequences.
 This led us not only to a proof of the formulae (\ref{schubs5a}) and (\ref{schubs5b}) for the Schubert parameters, but also to explicit expressions for the lengths of the sides, the two rational medians, and the area, as well as an explanation for the period 7 cycles of curves in the $(\theta,\phi)$ plane.
 Our main result is the following